hbctraining/DGE_workshop/lessons/04_DEG_visualizing_results.md

 ## Summarizing results and identifying DEGs

 To summarize the results table, a handy function in DESeq2 is `summary()`.
 Confusingly it has the same name as the function used to inspect data frames.
-This function when called with a DESeq results table as input, will summarize the results at a an FDR < 0.1.
+This function when called with a DESeq results table as input, will summarize the results using the default threshold: FDR < 0.1 (padj/FDR is used even though the output says `p-value < 0.1`).
+Let's start with the OE vs control results:

 ```r
 ## Summarize results